 When it comes to the overall cost of your kitchen, the cabinet selection the 800 pound gorilla in the room.
 Your cabinet selection can cause large swings in pricing.
 Here are the 5 main elements that go into pricing your kitchen cabinets:

 1. Cabinet Construction Methods and Materials.

 The type of box construction says a lot about the quality of the cabinet.
-Many cabinet boxes and drawers are made out of particleboard.
-While great for keeping costs down, particleboard is not very durable, especially when exposed to water.
+Many cabinet boxes and drawers are made out of cheap particleboard.
+While great for keeping costs down, particleboard is not the most durable option avialable, especially when this material is exposed to water.
 When you are doing a kitchen remodel, you are investing a lot of financial resources into this experience.
-So, we recommend that you don’t go cheap on the construction and the frame.
+So, one consideration that should go into your cabinet selection is the material of the box itself.
 The better the construction, the more durable the cabinet will be.
 Other construction factors are important: Dovetailed drawers, ball bearing slides, and soft close slides/hinges are all factors that determine the cost of your kitchen cabinets.

 2. The Material that Covers the Cabinet.

 Material for cabinet faces can range from stainless—most expensive—to melamine (thin plastic laminate over pressed wood) surface—least expensive.
 In standard wood-faced cabinets, Maple is far and away the most common.
 For a little more, you can get Hickory, oak, and pine.
 All of these usually run very close in price.
 Cherry is usually about 7-10% more than oak.
 More exotic or specialty cabinet woods like alder, mahogany, fir, rift cut woods, redwood, teak, etc. will cost more than the more common woods.